 We will use these profiles to create measures of the potential for these systems to support quality implementation of the 10 focal EBPs.
 For example, Meyers, Katz, and colleagues (2012) have developed a quality implementation tool (QIT) to translate the results of the quality implementation framework (Meyers, Durlak, and Wandersman 2012) into a practical tool for improving the quality of implementation.
 This tool can be used to create indicators for specific items in the framework.
 For example, the QIT contains five measureable steps for creating an implementation team that could be used as indicators for this activity.
 NIRN researchers have also created measures of implementation drivers that could be used for this analysis.
-By creating measures for each component of the implementation system, we can assess the potential of each RPG project to achieve high-quality implementation.
-In addition, we can compare information collected through the staff survey about implementation experiences with these profiles and assess whether gaps in implementation system could account for any challenges identified, or whether additional infrastructure or capacity development might address a challenge.
+By creating measures for each component of the implementation.
+In addition, we can assess the potential of each RPG project to achieve high-quality implementation experiences with these profiles and assess whether gaps in implementation system could account for any challenges identified, or whether additional infrastructure or capacity development might address a challenge.